-Winner Of The National Book Critics Circle Award For Fiction
+Winner of the 2013 National Book Award for Fiction

 Amazon.com Book Description: